nkbt/node-express-static-bootstrap/README.md

-Staatic bootstrap middlware
+Static bootstrap middleware
 ====

-To be used as middleware with ExpressJS application.
+To be used as middleware within Express application.

 Useful for one page web apps.
 For all requests serves static.